 Deployment gap

-MLOps is addressing the ML deployment gap by offering tools for easier management of models in production.
-As a core component of MLOps, DevOps allows software companies to move from a monthly or quarterly release cycle to daily or weekly cycles.
 Building CI/CD pipelines for machine learning as part of an MLOps process is more challenging than with traditional software.
 Still, the automation of data collection, model training, and model evaluation allow data scientists and ML engineers to focus their efforts on improving deployed ML models while not having to worry about underlying deployment processes.

 Time to market

-Developing ML models quickly and effectively has been enabled by the large ecosystem of available model development tools such as Pytorch and TensorFlow.
+Developing ML models quickly and effectively has been enabled by the large ecosystem of available model development tools such as PyTorch and TensorFlow.
 While these tools are valuable, they only allow the rapid development of ad-hoc, single-versioned ML workflows.

 However, ML production is much more than ad-hoc, single versioned ML workflows.
 It is about continuously evolving machine learning capabilities.
 This is the area where Machine Learning Operations delivers most of its value.

 Machine learning models usually use high-dimensional data, and data rarely remains static over long periods.
 MLOps offers tools to perform scheduled or on-demand retraining of the model to maintain accuracy and robustness.
 Furthermore, models may need to be retrained on a per-customer basis depending on customer-specific data.
 In these cases, MLOps techniques allow mass customization as part of the automation workflow.
-Finally, a more extreme yet very likely scenario is to have one model architecture that runs in production using several versions of multiple datasets that need to be retrained seasonally.
-MLOps versioning of data and model parameters is the key to achieving this.

 Efficient team communication